KyruCabading/internationalization-example/README.md

 ## Recommendation

 ### Implementation
+#### Project
+**It'll be much faster to not implement internationalization during development process** because our pace is quick with alot of moving parts.
+We will save more dev hours by replacing strings with the components _after_ the app is more or less finalized.
+The most intensive part of this process is hooking internationalization up properly which can be done after the app is finished (no compatibility issues).

+#### Technical
 - I recommend directly swapping out strings with Translation Code inline the return/render function call rather than abstracting the code to a separate file per component due to the difficulty of refactoring if we want to move things around + inject values into our components.
 Especially without type-checking this can go out of hand pretty quick.

 **A.K.A.
 Favor this...**